 Here is the result set.

-/*@@IDENTITY returned the last identity value inserted to TY by the trigger.
-This fired because of an earlier insert on TZ.*/
+/*SCOPE_IDENTITY returns the last identity value in the same scope.
+This was the insert on table TZ.*/` SCOPE_IDENTITY 4 /*@@IDENTITY returns the last identity value inserted to TY by the trigger.
+This fired because of an earlier insert on TZ.*/ @@IDENTITY 115

 B. Using @@IDENTITY and SCOPE_IDENTITY() with replication